Lopapeysa: History

 Knitting probably came to Iceland in the sixteenth century, but the lopapeysa originated in the early or mid-20th century, at a time when imports had displaced older and more traditional Icelandic clothing, industrial production was replacing hand-knitting, and people began to search for new ways to utilize the plentiful native wool and knitting skills.
-There is widespread speculation about the origins and originators of the style (including suggestions of Greenlandic women's costume, or Aztec, Navajo, South American, Turkish, or Swedish textile patterns, and claims of original design by Auður Laxness), but the consensus of academic work so far is that the style had a range of foreign influences and no single originator.
+There has been widespread speculation about the origins and originators of the style (including suggestions of Greenlandic women's costume, or Aztec, Navajo, South American, Turkish, or Swedish textile patterns, and claims of original design by Auður Laxness).

+Knitting historian Annemor Sundbø has shown that the design can be traced to a knitting pattern called "Eskimo" that was published by Norwegian designer Annichen Sibbern in womens' magazine URD nr 48 in 1930.
+Her design was inspired by Danish-Norwegian movie "Eskimo" where the character Eukaluk was wearing a Greenlandic Inuit costume with beaded yoke.
+The design became a big success and source of inspiration for a huge number of variations around the same idea.

 In the wake of Icelandic full independence from Denmark in 1944, the lopapeysa increasingly became an invented tradition and a symbol of national identity.
 The lopapeysa has seen two main peaks in fashion: in the two or three decades following Icelandic independence from Denmark in 1944 and then again in the early 21st century as globalisation challenged the national identity.
 It and other goods inspired by it are in the twenty-first century also widely marketed to tourists in the country.